The Day the Door Blew Open — Modern Paraphrase | fresh.bible

 Three times.
 Because Peter needed to hear it three times.
 (Quick context: Jewish dietary had been a core part of Israelite identity for over a thousand years.
 This wasn't just about food preferences — "clean" and "unclean" was how you sorted the whole world.
 What you could eat, who you could eat with, who was in and who was out.)
 God was about to rewrite those categories.
 And Peter had no idea yet just how far this was going to go.

-Peter was still on the roof, completely puzzled, trying to figure out what the vision meant.
+was still on the roof, completely puzzled, trying to figure out what the vision meant.
 What was God saying?
 While he was turning it over in his mind — right at that exact moment — men arrived at the gate downstairs.
-They called out, asking if a man named Simon Peter was staying there.
+They called out, asking if a man named was staying there.

 "Three men are looking for you.
 Get up, go downstairs, and go with them.
 Don't hesitate — I sent them."